pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

   nextState = previousState.map(params => State(params.airport, now))
 }
 ```
 for the next state can be placed below the comment `// put simple nextState logic below`.
 Now you should again build the docker image and run it multiple times.
 The scenario will be that the first run fetches the data defined in the configuration file, then the proceeding run retrieves the data from the endpoint of the last run until now.
-And finally the third execution will most probably fail, as only little seconds have been passed and most likely no data is available in such a short time window.
-Unfortunately, the webservice on opensky-network.org responds with a **404** error code when no data is available, rather than a **200** and an empty response.
+If this time difference is larger than a week, the program only queries the next four days since the last execution.
+If there is no data available in a time window, because only little seconds have been passed since the last execution, the execution will fail, since the webservice on opensky-network.org responds with a **404** error code when no data is available, rather than a **200** and an empty response.
 Therefore, SDL gets a 404 and will fail the execution.